jnesfield/Alternative-Neural-Networks/readme.md

 - We then apply AdderNet: https://github.com/huawei-noah/AdderNet
 - We then apply SNNTorch to the problem: https://snntorch.readthedocs.io/en/latest/
 - Finally we apply AdderNet with SNNTorch
+- We use Average Accuracy for validtation on train and test data sets

 ## Basic Comparisons: